 Peranakan culture in Malacca

 You’ve probably come across the word Peranakan a few hundred times in these posts about Malacca, but what is this Peranakan thing anyway?
 Peranakan means “local born,” and it is an identity that began to form when Chinese traders married local women and adopted the language, customs, and traditions of Southeast Asia.
+The history of the first Peranakan families goes back to the 15th century.

 Thus, one of the main cultures in Malacca is the Peranakan culture, an eclectic fusion of local Malay and Chinese cultures resulting from marriages between Chinese traders from China and local brides of Malay descent, and the adoption of local customs.
 Peranakan men are known as Baba, and the women as Nyonya.